Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior

-Although most works till date have focussed on the relaxation dynamics in an active glass, there do exist a handfull of studies \cite{avila2014,malinverno2017,klongvessa2019,cerbino2021} investigating different aspects of DH revealing nontrivial effects of activity: Avila {\it et al} found \cite{avila2014} strong DH and large dynamic length scale in a driven granular fluid compared to those in equilibrium systems, experiments on active cellular monolayers \cite{malinverno2017,cerbino2021} show higher DH with increasing activity though the relaxation time becomes smaller, a trend opposite to what one expects for equilibrium glasses.
-Our theoretical study rationalizes these puzzling results.
-We first show that the relaxation dynamics of an active glass can be described similar to that of an equilibrium system at an effective temperature, $T_{eff}$ (Fig. \ref{taucomp}), however, the behavior of DH is drastically different (Fig. \ref{chi4_temp}).
-We then present reliable computations of length-scales associated with DH in an active system via three different methods (Fig. \ref{lengthscale}) and finally, illustrate the nontrivial aspects of activity (Fig. \ref{sametau_activity}).
-In particular, we show that systems with the same relaxation time can have different DH; thus the dynamic length scale may not {\em always} control the relaxation dynamics in a glassy system, at least when energy is pumped at a microscopic length scale.
+Most works to date have focused on the relaxation dynamics in an active glass and only a handful of studies have \cite{angelini2011,garcia2015,malinverno2017,cerbino2021,flenner2016} investigated different aspects of DH revealing nontrivial effects of activity: experiments on active cellular monolayers \cite{malinverno2017,cerbino2021} show higher DH with increasing activity though the relaxation time becomes smaller, a trend opposite to what one expects for equilibrium glass-forming liquids.
+This exciting result, though puzzling, can be rationalized in the light of our work.
+We first show that the relaxation dynamics in an active glass is similar to that in an equilibrium system at a $\Teff$ (Fig. \ref{taucomp}), yet, the behavior of DH is drastically different (Fig. \ref{chi4_temp}).
+We then present reliable computations of length scales associated with DH in active systems via four distinct methods (Fig. \ref{lengthscale}) and, finally, illustrate the nontrivial aspects of the activity in a glassy system (Fig. \ref{sametau_activity}).